mhatvan/dawcomparison/content/Ableton.md

 With the biggest usage share coming from bedroom producers for EDM music, it definitely deserves its space as favorite DAW that a lot of producers choose without ever looking back.

-### Currently, you can get Ableton Live in 3 different versions
+### Currently, you can get Ableton Live in three different versions

 - Intro (\$85)
 - Standard (\$380)